hadronized/learn-luminance/src/crate-setup.md

 luminance-windowing = "0.8"
 ```

-If you are using a version from crates.io that si more recent that this current book, feel free to
+If you are using a version from crates.io that is more recent that this current book, feel free to
 ask via an [issue](https://github.com/phaazon/luminance-rs/issues) to update the book!
 The goal is
 to keep it as updated as possible, but it might happen it lags a bit behind.
-Sorry for that.
+Sorry about that.

-Even though some other crates exist (windowing, for most), we are not going to focus on them and
+Even though some other luminace crates exist (windowing, for most), we are not going to focus on them and
 will stick to the ones above.